-I have a special post planned for Friday but you’ll need this Lemony Granadilla Curd recipe for it.
-Fruit curds are the kind of kitchen pantry staples our grandmothers would make from memory, with just a handful of ingredients.
-They are a savvy way to use up a glut of fruit, an extension of the season, as it were.
+I have a special post planned for Friday but, you’ll need this Easy Granadilla Curd recipe to make it.
+I love fruit curds.
+They’re an excellent way of using up a glut of fruit, an extension of the season, as it were.
 My grandmother used to make a deliciously tart lemon curd to spread on hot buttered toast.
-I like to serve this lemony granadilla curd with thick Greek yoghurt and fresh berries for a light summer dessert or dolloped over pavlovas.
+I like to serve this easy granadilla curd with thick Greek yoghurt and fresh berries for a light summer dessert or dolloped on a pavlova.
 The recipe is based on this 4 – minute lemon curd.

 - 1 1/2 cups granulated sugar